Keyboard shortcuts

 Simple optimizers

-We begin by defining a common interface for optimizers and show how different strategies like gradient descent and momentum-based methods can be implemented using Rust's trait system.
+• In the first section, we begin by defining a common interface for optimizers and show how different strategies like gradient descent and momentum-based methods can be implemented using Rust's trait system.

-Then, we explore an alternative design using enums, which can be helpful when working with simpler control flow or dynamic dispatch.
+• In the second section, we explore an alternative design using enums, which can be helpful when working with simpler control flow or dynamic dispatch.

-Finally, we demonstrate how to replace Vec<f64> with ndarray structures, which allows for more expressive and efficient numerical code, especially for larger-scale or matrix-based computations.
+• In the last section, we demonstrate how to replace Vec<f64> with ndarray structures, which allows for more expressive and efficient numerical code, especially for larger-scale or matrix-based computations.

 The goal is to gradually expose the design space for writing numerical algorithms idiomatically in Rust.